yutasenzai/LinearTrackArduinoQt/README.md

 LinearTrackArduinoQt
 ====================

-Linear Track control w/ Arduino and PyQt based GUI
+Linear Track control w/ Arduino and PyQt based GUI.

+Now with more people working on it.